rbreaves/kinto/README.md

 If you would like to attempt adding additional custom keymaps for other languages then I strongly recommend reading Glen Whitney's post here. https://superuser.com/questions/385748/binding-superc-superv-to-copy-and-paste

+## Notes about Windows 10
+Sharpkeys was used to create the layout/reg files to swap the Ctrl, Win and Alt keys.
+Sharpkeys was not required however because the reg keys were extracted.
+Autohotkey is used to manage keyswaps needed for terminal usage.
+Autohotkey is also used to add additional mac like keybinds for Sublime text and can be used for other apps as well.

+Microsoft is working on a new Powertoy Keyboard Manager that could be used with an easier to use GUI interface, but this approach should be fully sufficient for a mac like experience and autohotkeys appears to be more than capable enough to handle complex rebinding of any or most mac like shortcuts.

 ## Contributing

 I welcome any and all contributors who want to contribute something to this project.